 Step 4: Continue cooking for about 30 minutes or until it thickens to a smooth, paste-like consistency.
 Lower the heat if it splatters.
 Adjust the cooking time based on the ube's moisture content and desired consistency.

-Step 5: Remove the pan from the heat and let it cool for a few minutes.
+Step 5: Remove from the heat and let it come to room temperature.

 The mixture will continue to thicken as it cools.

-Transfer to a container and let it cool completely before serving or refrigerating.
+Transfer your ube jam to a container and let it cool completely before serving or storing in the fridge.
+You can also keep it in the freezer for up to 3 months.

 Recipe FAQs

 Ube Halaya typically lasts a week or two when stored in the refrigerator in an airtight container.
+You can also freeze it for up to 3 months.
 The freshness of the ingredients used and storage conditions can affect its shelf life.

 Yes, you can freeze Ube Halaya for up to 3 months.
 Place it in a sealed container or freezer bag.
 The texture may slightly change when you defrost it, but it will still taste good.